christianmkg/mkgmarketingweb/_posts/2013-04-16-how-to-personalize-scale-your-digital-marketing.md

 For example:<a href="http://mkgmediagroup.com/wp-content/uploads/2013/04/Screen-Shot-2013-04-12-at-3.26.51-PM.png"><img class="size-full wp-image-2503 aligncenter" alt="Paid Search Personalized Example" src="http://mkgmediagroup.com/wp-content/uploads/2013/04/Screen-Shot-2013-04-12-at-3.26.51-PM.png" width="236" height="94" /></a>

-Continue the personalization experience from the ad onto the website.Â  Drive these users to a landing page that speaks directly to how someone would use your product to solve their specific pain point.
+Continue the personalization experience from the ad onto the website.
+Drive these users to a landing page that speaks directly to how someone would use your product to solve their specific pain point.

 Tables are great ways to line yourself up against your competitors, like the example below:
 <p style="text-align: center;"><a href="http://mkgmediagroup.com/wp-content/uploads/2013/04/Screen-Shot-2013-04-12-at-3.15.39-PM.png"><img class="aligncenter size-full wp-image-2504" alt="Landing Page Personalization Example" src="http://mkgmediagroup.com/wp-content/uploads/2013/04/Screen-Shot-2013-04-12-at-3.15.39-PM.png" width="546" height="601" /></a></p>